nekrut/BMMB554/hugo/content/post/topic6.md

 # Galaxy 101

-In this very simple example we will introduce you to bare basics of Galaxy:
+In this lecture we will introduce you to bare basics of Galaxy:

 * Getting data from external databases such as UCSC
 * Performing simple data manipulation